RationaleEmotions/gridopadesham/CUSTOM_PROXY.md

 ## How is a Proxy object created ?

 When a selenium node is spun off, as part of the node coming up, it sends something called as a *Registration Request* to the Hub.
-This is the Selenium node's way of telling the hub *Hello there Selenium Hub, I am a new node and these are my capabilities.
-So any test from the user that matches these capabilities, you can forward them my way.This is my IP and my port so that you can forward tests to me*.
+This is the Selenium node's way of telling the hub

+* *Hello there Selenium Hub, I am a new node and these are my capabilities.*
+* *So any test from the user that matches these capabilities, you can forward them my way.*
+* *This is my IP and my port so that you can forward tests to me*.

 The *Registration Request* comes in as a JSON PayLoad to the Hub.
 The Hub receives the JSON PayLoad and creates an Object that captures all the information it received from the selenium node.
 This Object is what is called as the **RemoteProxy**.

 _For all you design pattern enthusiasts_ : This is yet another example of the [**_Proxy Pattern_**](www.journaldev.com/1572/proxy-design-pattern).